IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DRSArchiverConfig
 ++++++++++++++++++

 This is the json configuration object required by the DRSSubmitToArchiveCommand class.
-Further information is in the :ref:`DRS Archiver Configuration` section above.
+Further information is in the :ref:`Harvard DRS Archiver Configuration` section above.

 .. _:InstallationName: